LorenvXn/mu3/README.md

 ```

 Subfolder  <b> /opt/local_shift </b> contains the modified scripts of services,
-that will copied to remote hosts:
+that will be copied to remote hosts:

 ```
 root@master# tree /opt/local_shift/